 - Determine whether the whole application or just particular routes need authentication.

 - Configure the application to require authentication.
-If you’re using a non-Rails app it’d be prudent to check Omniauth documentation (GDS-SSO uses Omniauth).
+If you’re using a non-Rails app, check OmniAuth documentation (GDS-SSO uses OmniAuth).

 - Update the application tests so that there is a user created or mocked for tests.
 Example commit.

 - If the application is part of Publishing End-to-end Tests then you may need to add user creation to the database seeds.
 Example commit.

 Before an application can be deployed with authentication

 - Your application will need to be registered as an application in